NHS-digital-website/hippo/README.md

 * To run all tests `make test`.
 * To get more help, simply run `make help`.

+Set `REPO_PATH = -Drepo.path=storage` in `env.mk` to preserve your local docs between `make serve` sessions.
+This creates `storage` directory within the project directory, that contains your local CMS database.
+The directory is ignored by git, so you're not risking committing it by accident.
+If you need to start with clean slate, simply delete the directory and it will be recreated on the next run.

 ## Key Maven Build Operations